Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunny day in Rome| ©Platunico

 The best thing about spring in Rome is that there are more daylight hours and temperatures are very pleasant, which invites you to spend more hours than in winter in Rome in the streets and stroll around its picturesque neighbourhoods.
-In general, the highs are up to 19°C and the lows are around 9°C.

-Luckily, there are many sunny and warm days in this month.
 However, the saying "Aprile non ti scoprire" (don't undress yet) is absolutely true.
 So I advise you to take a thin coat and an umbrella just in case, as it usually rains for about 8 days.

-Prices in Rome in April
+Rome prices in April

 Planning your stay| ©cottonbro